Account Planning Template – Step by Step Strategic Account Planning

 Account Planning Template

 Existing customers are a critical revenue source for every organization.
-Meeting growth targets requires sales leaders to build robust strategic account plans and establish well-defined account management processes in the organization.
-It not only helps retain customers but also enables account teams to identify, develop, and execute growth opportunities within their account base.
+Meeting growth targets requires sales leaders to build robust strategic account plans and establish well-defined account management processes in the organization and this is where account planning templates come into the picture.
+Having a customizable template for account planning not only helps retain customers but also enables account teams to identify, develop, and execute growth opportunities within their account base.

 - Better Win rate (75%)

 - Shorter sales cycles (58%)

 - Better customer loyalty (55%)